ruby-amqp/rubymarchhare.info/articles/queues.md

 Attempts to register another consumer on a queue that already has an exclusive consumer will result in a channel-level exception with reply code `403 (ACCESS_REFUSED)` and a reply message similar to this:

-    ACCESS_REFUSED - queue 'queue name' in vhost '/' in exclusive use (HotBunnies::AccessRefused)
+    ACCESS_REFUSED - queue 'queue name' in vhost '/' in exclusive use (MarchHare::AccessRefused)

 It is not possible to register an exclusive consumer on a queue that already has consumers.